-- 1. Member States shall draw up and make available through the Single Digital Entry Point the following lists: - (a) list of areas where a registration procedure applies in their territory, for the purpose of Article 7.1(c);
+- 1. Member States shall draw up and make available through the Single Digital Entry Point and regularly update the following lists: - list of areas where a registration procedure applies in their territory, for the purpose of Article 7(1)(c) and Article 7a; - list of areas for which competent authorities have requested data from providers of (b) online short-term rental platforms, for the purpose of Article 9(1).

-6522/23 VF/cb 41 ANNEX COMPET.2 EN
+16402/23 VF/ae 48 ANNEX COMPET.1 EN